magomimmo/modern-cljs/doc/tutorial-20.md

 consistent with that directories layout, unless there is a very good reason for not doing that.

-In the next step, we're going to reorganize the `enfocus` project structure trying to be more consistent with the cited *best practice*.
+In the next step, we're going to reorganize the `Enfocus` project structure trying to be more consistent with the cited *best practice*.

 ### Normalize the project structure

-First let's review the current `enfocus` directories layout
+First let's review the current `Enfocus` directories layout

 ```bash
 # clean